phylliroe/CSE-570/Project/README.md

 a
 5
 ```
 Added feature to save most recent calculation.
-Enter argument with no left hand side to use that value.
+Enter argument with no left hand side to use that value as the left hand side.
 For example:
 ```
 5*2